 Looking for an afternoon snack?
 Time for ice cream.
 Located on the east end of Torrey’s charming, cottonwood tree-lined Main Street is Slacker’s Burger Joint, known for its milkshakes.
 Order at the window and slurp it down in the outdoor picnic area.

 Nothing caps off a day exploring the Torrey area’s ruggedly beautiful landscape like sitting down in the evening to a delicious dinner.
 The Rim Rock Inn, just outside the park, offers expansive views and two dining options to take in the scenery over a meal — the Rim Rock Restaurant for fine dining, and the more casual Rim Rock Patio.
 The Rim Rock Restaurant has locally sourced entrees such as pan-seared trout and fruitwood-smoked ribs, while the Rim Rock Patio offers pizza and BBQ.
 Many regular visitors to Torrey are familiar with Cafe Diablo, an upscale restaurant marked by a unmissable neon sign on the western edge of town.
 Unfortunately, summer 2019 was Cafe Diablo’s last, but in its place now is Hunt & Gather.
-According to the new restaurant’s website, Hunt & Gather will feature “slow-cooked meals like wild game, prime beef, fish, cheese boards, grains, fruits and vegetables.”
-COVID-19 has delayed the restaurant’s grand opening, which is now anticipated for July 1, 2020.
+According to the restaurant’s website, Hunt & Gather features “slow-cooked meals like wild game, prime beef, fish, cheese boards, grains, fruits and vegetables.”
 The Rock Garden Eatery & Bar, located inside the Red Sands Hotel, offers a full menu of familiar, satisfying fare including fish tacos, ribs, burgers and steaks.
 If pizza is what you’re craving, the creative pies (and flavorful Indian food and wings) at Curry Pizza in nearby Bicknell (8 miles northwest of Torrey on State Route 24) are worth the drive.

 With live country music and dancing on the weekends, the Saddlery Cowboy Bar & Steakhouse is the place to go to revel in iconic Western culture.
 Ask for a table on the patio or belly up to the bar, outfitted with stools are made of genuine saddles.
 Their meat-centric menu lists everything from prime rib to bison meatloaf to seared elk sirloin — just what you need to fuel up before hitting the dance floor.
 [Note: You’ll want to call the restaurant in advance at (435) 425-2424 to ensure they’ve reopened after the coronavirus shutdown.]